Bennri/configuration-file-collector/README.md

 # configCollector
 Collect configuration files on a Linux system into a zip file.
 And place them into the correct directory again later (on a new machine).
+No guaranty given, please read through the code before using it.
 ## Usage
 Used configuration: `config-data.json`.
 Form of that JSON file:
 ```json